WorkingEdge/MS3_GMResource/README.md

 # Deployment
 The deployment steps below are the procedure followed for this app.
 The order of steps is based on that followed for the task manager walkthrough project.
-** Note: The required environment variables are not contained in the README. **
+** Note: The required environment variables are not contained in the README.
+Deployment will fail without access to these variables.**

 ### Deploy to Heroku
 1. Create a requirements.txt file.
 In (Gitpod) terminal, type: